Business strategy lessons from history.

 →Theodore RooseveltArchitect of the modern American presidency, trust regulator, and environmental steward. - 1862 — 1939

-→Sakichi ToyodaThe father of the Japanese industrial revolution and founder of Toyota Industries, whose innovations laid the groundwork for modern lean manufacturing. - 1869 — 1948
+→Sakichi ToyodaThe father of the Japanese industrial revolution and founder of Toyota Industries, Sakichi Toyoda pioneered automatic loom technology and established the principles of 'Jidoka' and continuous improvement that underpin modern manufacturing. - 1869 — 1948

 →Mahatma GandhiArchitect of non-violent resistance, champion of social justice, and pioneer of liberation strategy. - 1874 — 1965